 Residents' trash should be securely bagged and may be disposed of in outdoor trash receptacles or dumpsters.
-Students should break down boxes and not leave trash piling up in courtyards.
+Students should break down boxes before placing them in dumpsters and not leave trash piling up in courtyards.

 Dumpster pick-up is twice a week.
 On pick-up days, the dumpsters are rolled out of the parking lots.
-Trash should not be placed on the ground when the dumpsters are out on the street for pick-up.
+Trash should be taken to the street when the dumpsters are out on the street for emptying.